 Serving Suggestions

-Ciabatta is delicious served in various ways:
+Ciabatta is yummy in many ways:

 Variations on Traditional Ciabatta